 What are today’s NYT Connections answers?

-Below are the four correct groups and their members.
+Here are the four solved groups and their member words.

 | Colour | Group | Words |